Helping ‘Reforest Sri Lanka’ to increase its donations by 20%.

 Some of the feedback we got was:

-2. People living abroad stressed the importance of donating in multiple currencies.
+People living abroad stressed the importance of donating in their own currency.

-3. A big feature request was for better login and signup process with social logins
+A big feature request was for better login and signup process with social logins.

 10 out of 15 people agreed ‘Donations’ feature should be improved and streamlined